 There are a number of habits that help you prevent breast cancer

 Breast cancer is a form of cancer that unfortunately cannot be completely prevented.
 Certain factors such as aging or family members with breast cancer cannot be influenced.
-Yet there are a number of habits that you do have an influence on, which can prevent the risk of this disease.
+Yet there are a number of habits that you do have influence on, which can prevent the risk of this disease.
 We explain how this works.

 1. Eat enough fiber